DefineTal/T1A3-Terminal_Application/readme.md

 - random package

 # Project Management
-When looking for resources to do project management alot of websites used a kanban layout.
-Personally I found kanban layout a bit hard to read.
-I found a website called 'height' that allowed for 4 serpate views; Spreadsheet, Kanban, Calender and Gantt. 'height also allows me to export the project as seen as a csv and allows me to give other people access to the project.
-The CSV import and some associated screenshots are the main way I decided to prove use of project management being used throught the creation of the app.
+When looking for resources to do project management a lot of websites used a Kanban layout.
+Personally I found Kanban layout a bit hard to read.
+I found a website called 'height' that allowed for 4 separate views; Spreadsheet, Kanban, Calender and Gantt. 'height also allows me to export the project as seen as a csv and allows me to give other people access to the project.
+The CSV import and some associated screenshots are the main way I decided to prove use of project management being used through out the creation of the app.
 ### Screenshots

 ![image](./project%20managment%20proof/pythoncodedone%20img.PNG)